22040102/My-NLP-Project/README.md

 Project repository contains:

-'NFT traits' - the code aspect of the project.
-This is the main aspect and aim for the project.
+The 'NLP Project-NFTs-traits-original-Copy2.ipynb' notebook, which is the main aspect of the project.

-There is also 'extention name' folder for further development and testing.
+There are also extensions I wanted to try out.
+Having found that 'Textgenrrn' was giving me some results, the following notebooks are an extension with this LSTM.

+'NLP-Project-cryptopunks-textgenrrn-extn.ipynb' is an extension of the project work using the 'Cryptopunks' collection.
+'NLP-Project-pudgypenguins-textgenrrn-extn.ipynb' is an extension of the project work using the 'Pudgy Penguins' collection.